 What are your thoughts on the following coach case studies?

-- Another coach subtly reminds one of the HS teachers that a star athlete on the team is struggling in her class, and also mentions the importance of keeping the student athlete eligible.
+- Another coach subtly reminds one of the HS teachers that a star athlete on his team is struggling in her class, and casually mentions the importance of keeping the student athlete eligible.

 - A third coach has found that her best motivation is to motivate through fear, and regularly misleads her players by lying that college coaches are watching (even when it’s clear that there are no college coaches watching).

 All three of the above scenarios have played out at my office over the years.
 How should each of these scenarios been handled?
 What would you do if you were a school administrator and leanred of these situations?

 Examining ethics in coaching

 While sport rules are usually easy to understand since they are often written out in black-or-white terms, sport ethics tend to involve deeper, more complex questions and situations.
 For example, a sport rule most teams have is that all kids have to have a physical examination completed before going out to the first practice.
 Most coaches, parents, and student athletes are fine with this, and it’s relatively easy to determine whether a physical actually took place or not.
 Unfortunately, when it comes to sport ethics things aren’t always this easy.